jpch26/Two-Treatments-Comparison-on-Multiple-Responses/README.md

-Two Treatments on Multiple Responses
+R in the Lab: Two Treatments on Multiple Responses
 ================

 A complete R tutorial about how to perform a comparison analysis between